stellar-admin/website/input/docs/fields.md

 ## Specifying field attributes

-Note in the example above that the field definition for the `Id` propery has extra parameters defined.
+Note in the example above that the field definition for the `Id` property has extra parameters defined.
 The optional `configureField` parameter of the `HasField` method is a callback that allows you to specify extra attributes for the field.

 ### Specifying a key field

-If the example above we define the `Id` property as the **key field** for the resource.
-It is important to specify a key field for a resource.
-If no key field is specified, you will not be able to view, edit, create or delete resource for that particular resource definition - you will only be able to see a list view.
+If the example above, we define the `Id` property as the **key field** for the resource.
+It is essential to specify a key field for a resource.
+If no key field is specified, you cannot view, edit, create or delete resource for that particular resource definition - you can only see a list view.

 ### Specifying display attributes